cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-daibatsu.md

 ::: warning

-Daibutsu only supports iPad 2's that were made in 2012 or later.
+With regards to iPad 2's, Daibutsu only supports iPad 2's that were made in 2012 or later.

-In case you don't know if it's an eligible iPad, the following should be true:
+In case you don't know if it's an eligible iPad 2, the following should be true:
 - It is a WiFi-Only iPad 2
 - It is a 16GB iPad 2